Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Payment Processing
 ------------------

-To enable you with near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by anyone, you are relying with :term:`Particl Marketplace` on digital currencies, commonly called :term:`cryptocurrencies <Cryptocurrency>`.
+To benefit from near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by anyone, you transact on :term:`Particl Marketplace` using digital currencies.
+They are commonly called :term:`cryptocurrencies <Cryptocurrency>`.

-You can use an ever-growing list of digital currencies to make payments on the :term:`Particl Marketplace`.
+You can use an ever-growing list of digital currencies to make payments on :term:`Particl Marketplace`.
 However, the final settlement of any payment is always made in “PART”, Particl’s own :term:`cryptocurrency <Cryptocurrency>`.

 .. note::